zoyamariam2001/zoyamariam2001.github.io/index.md

 ## *About Me:*
 Hello!
-I'm currently a second-year student, pursuing a bachelor's degree in Computer Engineering from a reputed college in Pune, India, which is also known as the Oxford of the East.
+I'm currently a third-year student, pursuing a bachelor's degree in Computer Engineering from a reputed college in Pune, India, which is also known as the Oxford of the East.
 Although my prime area of interest is programming, I also enjoy learning about different fields & exploring different domains.
 I have been told that I have good leadership skills & that I am good at planning & executing the plans efficiently, involving all my team-mates where everyone's opinion is taken into consideration.
 I immensely enjoy challenges & enjoy those projects and exercises which push me to my limits.
 Public speaking is another of my forte.

 ## *Resume:*
 [Here is a link of my resume.](https://drive.google.com/file/d/1C5GVPs9pKhsEcPG9YAx9NVhfofEGv7Fo/view?usp=sharing)